PointCloudLibrary/blog/blogweb/leica/nizar/blog.rst

    +----------------+--------------+----------+-----------+

    Compared ASCII reading times with and without OpenMP for both files are shown on the figure below.
+You can notice the 10 seconds gap achieved through usage of OpenMP.

    .. image:: images/leica_ascii_reading.png

    Compared LZF + J2K encoding times with and without OpenMP are shown next.
+From the graphics you can notice the gain of almost 3 seconds during the encoding.

    .. image:: images/leica_lzf_j2k_encoding.png